-- Through our staff nurse driven Pain Management Council we began submitting data to NDNQI for the Pediatric/Neonatal Pain Indicator.
-Responsibilities of the Council include development of nursing process related to pain management (i.e. assessment, interventions and reassessment) as well as data collection and reporting outcomes associated with pain intervention. - A subcouncil was formed with the co-chair, the pediatric nurse representative, the neonatal intensive care nurse representative and the Clinical Nurse Specialist/Nurse Manager from the pediatric unit. - February 2010: The first prevalence was conducted utilizing the NDNQI Pain Assessment/Intervention/Reassessment (AIR) Cycle Report. - March 2010: Education was completed on new pain scales which are both consistent with pain scales listed on the NDNQI Pain AIR Cycle Report.
-The tools are the Neonatal Pain Agitation and Sedation Scale (NPASS and the Facial expression, Leg movement, Activity, Cry & Consolability Scale (FLACC). - May of 2010: The second quarter prevalence was completed. - September 2010: The third quarter prevalence was completed.
+Through our staff nurse-driven Pain Management Council, we began submitting data to NDNQI for the Pediatric/Neonatal Pain Indicator.
+Responsibilities of the council include development of nursing process related to pain management (i.e., assessment, interventions and reassessment) as well as data collection and reporting outcomes associated with pain intervention.

+- A subcouncil was formed with the co-chair, the pediatric nurse representative, the neonatal intensive care nurse representative and the clinical nurse specialist/nurse manager from the Pediatric Unit. - February 2010: The first prevalence was conducted using the NDNQI Pain Assessment/Intervention/ Reassessment (AIR) Cycle Report. - March 2010: Education was completed on new pain scales consistent with pain scales listed on the NDNQI Pain AIR Cycle Report.
+The tools are the Neonatal Pain Agitation and Sedation Scale (N-PASS) and the Facial expression, Leg movement, Activity, Cry & Consolability Scale (FLACC). - May 2010: The second-quarter prevalence was completed. - September 2010: The third-quarter prevalence was completed.